 Make a comfortable space

-Ensure as far as possible that there is somewhere comfortable for your children to sit and relax with a book.
+Ensure as far as possible that there is somewhere comfortable for your children to sit and relax with a book to encourage reading time.
 It should be somewhere they really want to spend time.

 All reading is good reading

 Don’t forget all reading is good reading – it doesn’t necessarily have to be a book.
-Magazines are equally valid and can be the perfect way to get reluctant readers hooked.
+Magazines are equally valid reading materials and can be the perfect way to get reluctant readers hooked and further develop reading skills.
 You could also try newspaper articles, catalogues, or even instruction booklets!

 Don’t forget non-fiction!